-Classroom teachers design and modify instruction, assignments, and tests based on students' English language proficiency levels in reading, writing, listening, and speaking as determined by the English Language Proficiency Screener or Assessing Comprehension and Communication in English State-to-State (ACCESS) assessment.
+Classroom teachers design and modify instruction, assignments, and tests based on students' English language proficiency levels in reading, writing, listening, and speaking as determined by the English Language Proficiency Screener or the Assessing Comprehension and Communication in English State-to-State (ACCESS) assessment.

-ELs receive instructional and assessment accommodations in the classroom while being instructed with Kentucky Academic Standards (KAS) on grade level.
-A student's PSP outlines the instructional and assessment accommodations that must be implemented.
+English Learners (ELs) receive instructional and assessment accommodations in the classroom while being instructed with Kentucky Academic Standards (KAS) on grade level.
+A student's Program Services Plan (PSP) outlines the instructional and assessment accommodations that must be implemented.

 The World-class Instructional Design and Assessment (WIDA) English Language Development Standards are to be used as a tool to provide greater access to the KAS.
 The WIDA Can Do Descriptors highlight examples of what ELs can do at each English proficiency level.
-It is a grade-specific resource designed to guide teachers in planning meaningful activities with ELs, including Newcomer ELs (ELs who are in their first or second calendar year of enrollment in a U.S. school and who score below a 2.5 overall ACCESS score).
+It is a grade-specific resource designed to guide teachers in planning meaningful activities with ELs, including Newcomer ELs (ELs who are in their first or second calendar year of enrollment in a United States school and who score below a 2.5 overall ACCESS score).